-We are bringing a second casting of the “Angels Unawares” sculpture to San Antonio to honor our German immigrant founders.
-The statue depicts a group of migrants on a boat wearing clothes that show they originate from diverse cultures and historical moments.
+In honor of our 120th anniversary, Catholic Life brought a second casting of the “Angels Unawares” sculpture to San Antonio to honor our German immigrant founders.
+The statue depicted a group of migrants on a boat wearing clothes that show they originate from diverse cultures and historical moments.

 The sculpture derives its name from the New Testament’s Hebrews 13:2: “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”

-The 20-foot-long, 12-foot-high, 3.8-ton replica is currently touring eight U.S. cities before being installed on the Catholic University of America campus in Washington, D.C.
-It will arrive at the Catholic Life Insurance headquarters on June 9 and be lifted into place by an 80-ton crane.
+The 20-foot-long, 12-foot-high, 3.8-ton replica toured eight U.S. cities before being installed on the Catholic University of America campus in Washington, D.C.
+It arrived at the Catholic Life headquarters on June 9, 2021, and was lifted into place by an 80-ton crane.
 San Antonio is the only Texas city to host the statue.

-Company officials will unveil the sculpture during its 28th annual Flag Day celebration.
-The event will begin with a Catholic Mass on Sunday, June 13, at 5:30 p.m.
-The unveiling and Flag raising ceremony will follow the Mass.
+Company officials unveiled the sculpture during its 28th annual Flag Day celebration.
+The event began with a Catholic Mass on Sunday, June 13, at 5:30 p.m.
+The unveiling and Flag raising ceremony followed the Mass.
 June 13 is an important date in San Antonio’s history as it honors the city’s founding in 1718 by Canary Islanders.
 The sculpture will remain in San Antonio for approximately six weeks.

 While the early policyholders were primarily of German descent, Catholic Life soon became a melting pot of Polish, Czech, Irish, Italian, and Hispanic Catholics living in Texas.

-Since then, Catholic Life has successfully survived two World Wars, the Great Depression, numerous recessions, and more recently, a pandemic.
+Since then, Catholic Life has successfully survived two World Wars, the Great Depression, recessions, and, more recently, a pandemic.
 Through it all, the mission has been to help families secure their future with solid financial products.